akarnoski/data-structures/README.md

 ### Binary Heap
 A tree-type data structure with two main properties:

-- Shape property: The tree is mostly complete with only the deepest level left unfilled
+**Shape property**: The tree is mostly complete with only the deepest level left unfilled

-- Heap property: The heap property has two modes dictating relationships between parent and child nodes Max Heap: Each node is greater than or equal to its child nodes Min Heap: Each node is less than or equal to its child nodes
+**Heap property**: The heap property has two modes dictating relationships between parent and child nodes:
+- Max Heap: Each node is greater than or equal to its child nodes
+- Min Heap: Each node is less than or equal to its child nodes

 **Time Complexity**